 Is your hiring process excluding people from diverse backgrounds?
 The only way to find out is through detailed analysis.
 Collect demographic information from applicants.
 Consider aspects of the hiring process that might be dissuading candidates.
 For instance, are job descriptions tailored to too narrow of an audience?

-Change #4 – An emphasis on employee experience
+Human Resource Changes – #4: An emphasis on employee experience

-We’re currently in the midst of a crisis for many businesses called “The Great Resignation.”
+Back in 2021, we went through”The Great Resignation.”
 In fact, by 2022, as many as 47.8 million people had quit their jobs.
-In the majority of cases, people believed they could find better opportunities in new positions.
-This could have been avoided if employees felt more comfortable in their current roles.
+Most of the time, people thought they could find better jobs somewhere else.
+This may not have been the case if employees felt more at ease in their jobs at the time.

 How can HR prepare for this change?